addddddy/engr3/README.md

 Image credit goes to [Lady Ada](https://learn.adafruit.com/adafruit-metro-m0-express)

 ### Reflection
 This was, at first, a confusing assignment.
 With no prior knowledge of any code of any sort, I was really confused.
 I spent the first two days just staring at the computer and doing nothing.
 Finally, I jumped right in.
 I spent about a whole day just googling up random commands before we got the wise advice to just find an example code.
-So that is exactly what we did.
-We used a random code from "the complete Adafruit Library".
+So that is precisely what we did.
+We used a random code example labeled something along the lines of "neopixel rainbow test" from "the complete Adafruit Library".
 All that we had to do was press run.
+It happened to be perfect, all we  had to do was adjust a few  lines of  code and it  ran perfectly.

 ## CircuitPython_Servo